 Big buffet spreads are laid out in this restaurant, with show-cooking stations on-hand to offer things like breakfast omelettes, and carvery roasts in the evening.
 You can grab snacks in between meals, too.

-The glass house is a restaurant located by the inside pool.
+The Glass House is a restaurant located by the inside pool.
 During the day you can grab ‘deli-style’ bites here such as wraps and smoothies.
-This starts at 11 am and continues until 6 pm.
+This opens at 11 am and continues until 6 pm.

 What isn’t covered?